For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 GALAPAGOS MOCKINGBIRD (Mimus parvulus) [E]

-FLOREANA MOCKINGBIRD (Mimus trifasciatus) [E]
+FLOREANA MOCKINGBIRD (Mimus trifasciatus) – A few of them were seen on Champion.
+[E]

 SAN CRISTOBAL MOCKINGBIRD (Mimus melanotis) [E]